GenesysCloudBlueprints/conversation-mos-score-dashboard-blueprint/blueprint/index.md

 ### View Dashboard

 Open your browser and navigate to http://localhost:9090.
-There you'll see a prometheus instance running.
+If everything worked correctly, you'll see a prometheus instance running.
 To view the metrics collected by the exporter, you can search for `genesys_mos_score` in the search bar.
 Prometheus provides a myriad ways to query your metrics data.
 More about that can be found here: [querying prometheus](https://prometheus.io/docs/prometheus/latest/querying/basics/).

 For a better UI experience, open http://localhost:3000 where Grafana will be located.
 You will be asked for a user name and password, the default is `admin` for both but you change that after you login.
 After logging, you can easily create a dashboard to track any preferred metric(s).